What on earth is the point of all this eye-wateringly tedious drivel?

 Both cases above involve dependencies between 5 functions.

-Impact set analysis stands, however, as merely a specific case of a more general principle: the principle of depth.
+Impacted set analysis stands, however, as merely a specific case of a more general principle: the principle of depth.
 The depth of a transitive dependency is merely the number of functions it contains.
-The depth of an impact set is the average number of functions in all its transitive dependencies.
+The depth of an impacted set is the average number of functions in all its transitive dependencies.
 The principle of depth simply states that shallower structures cost less to update than deep structures.
 Depth is bad.

 Yes, a worst-case analysis skews our figures and this portrays matters far worse than they probably are and not every function is equally likely to be updated and there are all sorts of semantic and encapsulation-related and goodness-knows-what reasons why we sometimes need a long dependency chain, etc., etc.